 The status of dwarf sperm whales in the northern Gulf of Mexico, relative to OSP, is unknown.
 The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine the population trends for this species.
-The total fishery-related mortality and serious injury for this stock is unknown, but assumed to be less than 10% of the calculated PBR and can be considered to be insignificant and approaching zero mortality and serious injury rate.
+The total level of U.S. Gulf of Mexico fishery-caused mortality and serious injury for this stock is unknown, but assumed to be less than 10% of the calculated PBR and can be considered to be insignificant and approaching zero mortality and serious injury rate.
 This is not a strategic stock because average annual fishery-related mortality and serious injury does not exceed PBR.
+However, the continuing inability to distinguish between species of Kogia raises concerns about the possibility of mortalities of one stock or the other exceeding PBR.